adafruit/Adafruit_nRF52_Arduino/README.md

 ```
 $ cd tools/nrfutil-0.5.2
 $ sudo pip install -r requirements.txt
-$ sudo pip install nrfutil
+$ sudo pip install nrfutil --ignore-installed six
 ```

-**Notes** : dont install nrfutil from pip package the latest nrfutil does not support DFU via Serial.
+**Notes** : Don't install nrfutil from the pip package.
+The latest nrfutil does not support DFU via Serial, and you should install the local copy of 0.5.2 included with the BSP.

 ## Bootloader Support